-- Through private meetings and conversations with directly affected residential and business landowners and tenants.
+- Private meetings and conversations with directly affected residential and business landowners and tenants

-- By community update issued to more than 5,000 addresses.
+- Community update issued to more than 5,000 addresses

-- In emails, telephone calls and written submissions from the wider community.
+- Emails, telephone calls and written submissions from the wider community

-- During two public community information sessions at the Burrill Lake Community Hall.
-Through advertisements in the Milton-Ulladulla Times.
+- Two public community information sessions at the Burrill Lake Community Hall

-Roads and Maritime collated the feedback received during the first half of 2013 and Roads and Maritime's responses into a community consulation report .
+Roads and Maritime collated the feedback into a community consulation report .